Christof93/SciKGTeX/README.md

 * `\result{..}`
 * `\conclusion{..}`

+Additionally we can mark title, authors and research field of the document with these three commands:

+* `\metatitle{..}`
+* `\metaauthor{..}`
+* `\researchfield{..}`

-Now we can mark passages in the text with these commands as illustrated by this example of a summarized research article.
+Now we can surround passages in the text with these commands as illustrated by this example of a summarized research article by
-Wald, Ellen R., David Nash, and Jens Eickhoff.
-“Effectiveness of Amoxicillin/Clavulanate Potassium in the Treatment of Acute Bacterial Sinusitis in Children.”
+Wald, Ellen R., David Nash, and Jens Eickhoff on “Effectiveness of Amoxicillin/Clavulanate Potassium in the Treatment of Acute Bacterial Sinusitis in Children.”
 Pediatrics, vol. 124, no. 1, 2009, pp. 9-15.:

 ```latex
 \documentclass{article}